 Welcome to the British Model Flying Association (BMFA) which, as the Society of Model Aeronautical Engineers (SMAE), was established in 1922 as the national body for model flying.

-The SMAE’s recognition by the Royal Aero Club dates from it origination, but its roots can be traced back to 1909, the year in which the Kite Flying Association was formed.
+The SMAE’s recognition by the Royal Aero Club dates from 1922, but its roots can be traced back to 1909, the year in which the Kite Flying Association was formed.
 Its name was changed to the Kite and Model Aircraft Association shortly thereafter and in 1921 it was replaced by the London Aeromodellers’ Association which a year later became the Society of Model Aeronautical Engineers (SMAE).
 Many British aviation pioneers have been members, including Sir Frank Whittle, Sir Thomas Sopwith and Sir Alliot Verdon Roe founder of Avro.

 Since 1948 the SMAE has been a Company Limited by Guarantee as are most of sport’s governing bodies in the UK.
 In 1987 the Annual General Meeting of the SMAE voted to adopt a working title, the British Model Flying Association (BMFA).
 The SMAE still exists as the parent body and its title is still used on all legal documents and for many functions of the Society.